L

 • L. c. guentheri – Madeira

-• L. c. meadewaldoi – western and central Canary Island (El Hierro and Gran Canaria)
+• L. c. meadewaldoi – western and central Canary Islands (El Hierro and Gran Canaria)

 Linnet Size and Appearance

 The linnet has a gray head, as well as gray underparts.
 Their chins and throats are a lighter, whitish color.
-Linnets’ upper breasts are a vibrant red, which flows into a brown color on their bellies.
-In addition, the center of their breasts and upper bellies are pink or buff.
+Male linnets have a vibrant red upper breast, especially during the breeding season, while females and juveniles lack this red coloration and are more uniformly brown and buff.
+In addition, the center of their breasts and upper bellies is pink or buff.
 Finally, their wings are a mixture of brown, white, and black.

 One distinguishing feature between genders is the male’s pinkish-red forehead and chest, which is absent in females.